microsoft/health-architectures/Postman/README.md

 2. Another Postman environment for making API calls through FHIR-Proxy to Azure API for FHIR

 **Step 4:** Get an authorization token from AAD
-**Step 5:** Testing setup and practice making API calls to Azure API for FHIR
+**Step 5:** Test setup and practice making API calls to Azure API for FHIR

 ## Step 1 - Create an App Registration for Postman in AAD